raulbalrod/readease/client/README.md

 npm install
 ```

-> You must insert your port, expiresIn and username Bookbuddy API password on variable.
+> You must insert your port, expiresIn and username ReadEase API password on variable.

 3. Simply run on your local